Jan21493/Linkplay/README.md

 ## Download and Prepare Firmware on your own web server
 If you have some Linkplay devices I have compiled a list / script with useful commands (mainly curl) to download XML files, images and more for two different versions.
 It contains a lot of devices with Linkplay A31 module, but may also be a starting point for other Linkplay modules.
 The script may help you to download and prepare the firmware on your own web server.
 [Download and prepare Firmware](/download-firmware.md)

+## Allow own shell scripts in cgi-bin
+By default the cgi-bin directory is read-only, but there is a way to make it writable to be able to install own shell scripts on the device.
+See [Allow own shell scripts in cgi-bin](/cgi-bin.md)